-The print quality and feed reliability of your printer and options can vary with the type and size of print media you use.
-This section provides guidelines for each type of print media.
-For information on card stock and labels, refer to the Card Stock & Label Guide located on the Lexmark Web site at www.lexmark.com.
+The print quality and feed reliability of your printer and options can vary with the type and size of print material you use.
+This section provides guidelines for each type of print material.
+For information on card stock and labels, refer to the Card Stock & Label Guide located on Lexmark's Web site at www.lexmark.com.

-Always print samples on the print media you are considering before buying large quantities.
+Always print samples on the print material you are considering before buying large quantities.

 Click a topic for more information:

 - Paper characteristics

 - Recommended paper

-- Unsatisfactory paper
+- Unacceptable paper

 - Choosing preprinted forms and letterhead

+- Choosing prepunched paper